37 monuments in 30 days, and what I learned along the way.

-This is it… the big one.
-We’re going to cruise across Serbia, Croatia and Bosnia & Herzegovina as we tour the Balkans in search of Yugoslav memorials.
-It won’t just be concrete and steel we’re looking at though – along the way we’ll see mountains and lakes, explore underground tunnels, we’ll stay in ridiculously brutalist hotels and get to know the people who make up this diverse and colourful region of Eastern Europe.
+Over the course of this intense 13-day tour we’re going to cruise across Serbia, Bosnia & Herzegovina then Croatia, as we tour the Balkans in search of Yugoslav-era memorial sites.
+It won’t just be concrete and steel we’re looking at though – along the way we’ll see mountains and lakes, explore underground tunnels, we’ll stay in ridiculously Brutalist hotels and get to know the people who make up this diverse and colourful region of Eastern Europe.

 Hotels.
-All 11 nights of accommodation are included.
-Sometimes we’ll stay at modern 4-star resorts, while other nights we’ll be immersed in retro hospitality at brutalist-style 1970s hotels.
+All 12 nights of accommodation are included.
+Sometimes we’ll stay at modern 4-star resorts, while other nights we’ll be immersed in retro hospitality at Brutalist-style 1970s hotels.
 Some of these buildings are as interesting as any monument we’ll see.

 The Tour.
 All entry fees related to the tour are included in the cost.
 In addition to a dedicated driver there’ll be two guides on hand throughout: myself and a local colleague, who between us will be able to answer your questions, share stories, provide translations and generally make sure your needs are being met.